Large for gestational age (LGA)

 - Excessive weight gain during pregnancy

-A baby that is LGA has a higher risk of birth injury.
-There is also a risk of complications of low blood sugar after delivery if the mother has diabetes.
+A baby that is LGA has a higher risk for birth injury.
+There is also a risk for complications of low blood sugar after delivery if the mother has diabetes.